 - 1. Understand how to take prescribed oral medications. - 2.
 Return for evaluation if symptoms persist or recur after treatment. - 3.
 Refer sex partners from the past 60 days for examination and treatment.
 Patients should be offered patient- delivered partner therapy if their partners are unlikely to present to clinic for examination and treatment. - 4.
 Avoid sex for at least 7 days until both they and their partner(s) are fully treated, and symptoms have resolved. - 5.
 Be advised to return in 3 months for repeat testing to rule-out re-infection. - 6.
 Be offered condoms and advised that condoms can prevent future infections. - 7.
-Be tested for HIV and syphilis, and screened for other STDs according to current clinic protocols. - 8.
-Be counseled about PrEP if at elevated risk for HIV-infection.
-In addition, PrEP should be recommended to all HIV-negative patients with confirmed LGV.
+Be tested for HIV and syphilis and screened for other STIs according to current clinic protocols. - 8.
+PrEP should be recommended to all HIV-negative patients with confirmed LGV.

-Optimum treatment for partners of patients with LGV is not known; at City Clinic, partners are treated with standard regimens for uncomplicated chlamydia infection:
+Optimum treatment for partners of patients with LGV is not known; at SFCC, partners are treated with standard regimens for uncomplicated chlamydia infection: